molds/molds/doc/README.txt

        "norm_tol" is valid for the Davidson algorithm only.
        This option means the max tolerance for the norm of the residual vectors.
        The default value of the "norm_tol" is 10**(-6.0).

+       "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
+       The default value of the "num_print_coefficients" is 1.

        E.g.
          CIS